SimplexCC/sell-docs/source/includes/_xo-status.md

 # xo-status #

-A query from Simplex to you regarding the status of an execution order previously created by `send-crypto`.
+A query from Simplex to you regarding the status of an execution order previously created by a `send-crypto` API.

 Alternatively: a notification from you to Simplex that the status of an execution order has changed.